Wellness-Based Natural Support

 Wouldn’t you love it if the same funding that went into the research and development of Avonex went into research that focused on finding and treating CAUSE factors of MS, like upper cervical care, dietary research and other treatments that didn’t have ties to corporate riches?

-If you're like most MS sufferers, it makes your blood boil to discover that help IS available, but you're being kept in the dark basically because there's no "pot of gold" for pharmaceutical companies regarding natural, corrective and rehabilitative treatments.
+If you're like most MS sufferers, it makes your blood boil to discover that help IS available, but you're being kept in the dark basically because there's no pot of gold at the end of the rainbow for pharmaceutical companies regarding natural, corrective and rehabilitative treatments.
 If you're like many MS victims, you may be living under the false assumption that every ache, pain, imbalance and neurological symptom you endure is caused by the brain lesions of multiple sclerosis.

 It is possible that some of your troubles are caused by interference to nerve function resulting from an upper neck imbalance.
 Fortunately there is an entire specialty - doctors who've devoted their careers to the study of this all-important area of the body.
 There is even a great patient advocate non-profit organizations as well, formed by a upper neck treatment patient, Greg Buchanan, who understood that people must not have to wait for government funding in order to learn about this safe, time-tested and scientific treatment option.
 Their purpose is to provide public information to people desperately searching for answers to their medical conditions.